Our lentil bolognese has a bold taste and meaty texture; it’s packed with flavor and umami, and it’s hearty, nutritious, and satisfying.

 Onion, celery, and carrot

-Finely chopped onion, celery, and carrot are essential to add flavor to the sauce.
-We fry them gently in a bit of extra virgin olive oil.
+Chopped onion, celery, and carrot add flavor to this bolognese sauce.
+We gently fry them in extra virgin olive oil to enhance their flavor.

 We recommend chopping these veggies by hand with a chef’s knife, although it takes a little longer.
 Alternatively, you can blitz them up with a food processor.

-We use fresh rosemary and bay leaves to add that classic bolognese aroma to our sauce.
+Use fresh rosemary and bay leaves to add that classic bolognese aroma to the sauce.

 We use dry brown or green lentils.
-Lentils are a great meat replacement for this sauce for flavor, nutrition, and texture.
+Lentils are a great meat replacement for flavor, nutrition, and texture for this sauce.

 Dry white wine, sometimes red wine, is used in the original bolognese recipe to provide flavor and acidity.

-We like to use Italian tomato passata, which comes in a glass bottle.
+We recommend Italian tomato puree or passata in a glass bottle.
 But any other good-quality tomato puree or canned crushed tomatoes work well here.

 Optionally, add a tablespoon of tomato paste to make the sauce richer.